kevinlondon/kevinlondon.github.io/src/content/blog/2025-01-25-know-where-youre-going.md

 ---
-title: "Find your path and stay open to change"
+title: "Know where you're going (and be open to change)"
-description: "A short story on my unexpected career journey from film school to software engineering, and how staying open to change led to new opportunities."
+description: "How having clear direction—while remaining open to change—shaped my journey from film school to software engineering, and why both focus and flexibility matter in any career."
 pubDatetime: 2025-02-20T22:30:00-7:00
 isDraft: false
 ---

 I have had a bit of a strange career history.
+Looking back, I think it's a story about the importance of having clear direction, and being willing to change course when something better comes along.

 ## Taking an Alternate Route